Buvrahan1/Frequency-Assignment-Optimization-/README.txt

-TP3 – Frequency Assignment Problem
+Frequency Assignment Problem
-CSE480/591 Optimization with Metaheuristics
+Optimization with Metaheuristics

 Author: Buğrahan Aydın
-Student ID: 20210702018

 This project implements a Tabu Search metaheuristic for solving the Frequency Assignment Problem (FAP).